Defining Coverage Thresholds

 run: |

-# Extract current coverage from coverage-final.json
+# Extract current line coverage pct from coverage-summary.json

 DELTA=$(echo "$CURRENT - $BASELINE" | bc)